Chapter 2: Locating information

 General purpose article indexes cover many different subject areas and often include articles from magazines and newspapers as well as from scholarly journals.
 One good example of a general purpose index is Academic Search Ultimate.
 Because it covers many different subject areas, a general purpose index like this can be a good place to start.

-Similar to Quick Search, when you get results from Academic Search Ultimate, you’ll see filters listed on the left side of your screen.
+In Academic Search Ultimate, options for filtering your search results are located on the left side of your screen in the Refine Results section.
 You can use these to focus your search results in various ways.

 Academic Search Ultimate has some interesting and unique features, including text to speech technology that can read articles to you.
 Other features include saving your search results, filtering articles to peer-reviewed journals only, and generating citations for your bibliography.